orouskhani/Medical-Images-Analysis/README.md

 # Pre & Post-processing of 3D medical images (tested on 3D MRA)
-In this repository, we are presenting different codes for analyzing 3D medical images in pre and post-processing.
+In this repository, we are presenting different codes for analyzing 3D medical images in pre and post-processing including: converting, maximum intensity projection, lession size, circulariy calculation, mask coordination, intensity calcultion.
+This repository will be uppdated bimonthly.

 Please use the follwoing code: </br>